Research Methodology: MODE OF APPROACH

 \subsection{{\bf{\emph{Crucial Stage of Ph.D}}}}

 The crucial period for a research scholar doing full-time Ph.D. is the last year of the programme.
 During this period one should concentrate on completing the final work for his thesis and writing of various chapters.
-Generally, a research fellowship is for fixed period of time, it might have ended before the final year of the Ph.D. programme.
+Diversions to other activities should be avoided.
+Further, after working about say three years and when the time has came to consolidate the work done so far a researcher should not start to work on an entirely new topic.
+He can complete his thesis work and then work on new topic of his interest.
+The woman Nobel laureate Maria Goeppert Mayer said: {\emph{If you love science, all you really want is to keep on working}}.
+10pt Generally, a research fellowship is for fixed period of time, it might have ended before the final year of the Ph.D. programme.
 We have noticed many scholars converted the full-time programme into part-time and joined in a job.
 If the job is a permanent one then one can join in the job and continue the research.
 But joining in a temporary position may highly change his research career.
 This would delay the submission of his Ph.D. thesis and he may loose the interest in research.
-There are examples with students capable of getting a post doctoral fellowship but failed to even continuing the research.
+There are examples with students capable of getting a postdoctoral fellowship but failed to even continuing the research.
 Therefore, a research scholar should have a clear plan of what he has to do in the next few years or so.
 Even if the fellowship is not available at the finishing stage of Ph.D. thesis we have friends and our well wishers to give financial support to some extend.
+10pt